wp-plugins/post-specific-comments-widget/readme.txt

 Allows you to specify which post/page ID to display comments for in a widget.
 This can come in very handy when trying to showcase the comments from a single post or page, such as customer feedback or testimonials.

 Allows you to list comments in default manner (by Author and Post Title) or by Author and a variable-character excerpt and ellipsis (or other chosen trailing characters).
+Two new post formats to version 1.1 are (Post Title) - (Excerpt) and (Excerpt) - (Author).

 Thanks for downloading.
 I hope this can help you.
 If this really helped you, and especially if you can profit from it, consider sending a dollar or two my way!
+Paypal link at right.

 == Installation ==